You’re all tucked in, trying to get to bed early for that elusive eight hours of sleep and your eyes pop open.

 However, without this exploration process life often feels like a struggle.
 A career lacking connection to values, motivators, and strengths has proven to be “de-energizing” and can lead to depression.
 In extreme cases, people experience feelings of victimhood and sometimes sabotage their current careers.

 The bottom line indicates that uncovering and connecting with life purpose not only leads to more joy but that it is the underpinnings of a satisfying career.
-Whether looking for a career to provide you with the complete fulfillment of your life purpose or to provide the means for achieving success, life purpose helps you choose an environment congruent with your values, where you can thrive and tap into your natural strengths.
+Whether looking for a career to provide you with the complete fulfillment of your life purpose or to provide the means for achieving success, a sense of purpose helps you choose an environment congruent with your values, where you can find your true passion and tap into your natural strengths.

 How to find your purpose